webix-hub/docs/data/api/refs/ui.checkbox_props.md

 - api/link/ui.checkbox_invalidmessage_config.md - sets the text of a validation message
 - api/link/ui.checkbox_label_config.md - the text label of the control
 - api/link/ui.checkbox_labelposition_config.md - positions label in relation to the control
-- api/ui.checkbox_labelright_config.md - positions label to the right of the checkbox control
+- api/ui.checkbox_labelright_config.md - sets the text of the right-hand label.
+Only checkbox features this functionality
 - api/link/ui.checkbox_labelwidth_config.md - the width of the label
 - api/link/ui.checkbox_maxheight_config.md - sets the maximum height for the view
 - api/link/ui.checkbox_maxwidth_config.md - sets the maximum width for the view